Please note: this blog was updated in May 2022

 3. Multiply by pence per kWh

 This is where it can really start to vary as the next step depends on the energy prices set by your provider.
-As of March 2016, Energy Saving Trust estimated the average price of electricity to be 13.86 pence per kWh so we will round this up to 14 pence for our example.
+As of 1 April 2022, experts estimated the average price of electricity to be 28 pence per kWh.
 This information is usually displayed on your energy bill so you can easily substitute your own provider’s rates into the equation.
 By multiplying the expected kWh figure with your supplier’s pence per kWh, you will find out how much it will cost to run your appliance.
-In our case, it would be 6kWh x 14 = 84p or £0.84.
+In our case, it would be 6kWh x 28 = 168p or £1.68.

 4. Multiply the number of days

 As this gives you an estimated running cost for one day, you can then multiply this figure by 7 to give you an estimated cost for one week, by 30 for an average month, or by 365 for a yearly total.
 We’ve established that the 1000W/1kW radiator costs £1.68 to run for 6 hours a day on a 28 pence per kWh tariff.
 The calculations below give a weekly, monthly and yearly estimated cost for the appliance, assuming that it will be used for 6 hours every day.

 168 x 7 ÷ 100 = £11.76 per week